Ash-the-k/satellite-dashboard-react/README.md

 ## Development Notes

 - The backend uses SQLite (`telemetry.db`) and stores all incoming telemetry data.
 - The simulator (`backend/ard.py`) mimics Arduino by sending random data to the backend.
+It now supports `.env` configuration for the server URL, automatic fallback to localhost if the primary server is unreachable, and improved error handling/logging.
 - The frontend is built with React, Three.js, Chart.js, and Leaflet.
 - See `frontend/package.json` for all dependencies.